Colorado Commercial Trucking Insurance Requirements

 Hot Shot Truckers Insurance and any larger Truck units: $750,000 CSL Commercial Auto Liability

-Brokers and customers usually need $1,000,000 CSL Liability as an industry standard.
+Brokers and customers usually ask for $1,000,000 CSL Liability as an industry standard.

-So while starting with the minimum is okay, it’s smart to consider the cost of the $1,000,000 Commercial Auto Liability limit in the long haul.
+So while starting your authority with the minimum limits is okay, it’s smart to consider the cost of the $1,000,000 Commercial Auto Liability limit in the long haul.

-It’s not just about what the government requires you to carry.
+It’s not just about what the government says you need to legally run your truck.

 This coverage has got your back for Bodily Injury and Property Damage if cause harm to others.